NST - Non-Stress-Test during pregnancy

 Non-stress tests usually last 20 minutes.
 However, they can take up to 40 minutes if your baby is not very active or seems to be sleeping.
 In this case, your doctor may try to stimulate your baby during the test by having you drink something sugary or by placing a noise-making device near your belly.

 During the test, a stretchy belt will be placed around your belly (the same kind doctors often use during labor and delivery).
 It should not hurt and usually does not feel uncomfortable.
+Your health care provider or a member of your health care team will place a sensor around your abdomen that measures the fetal heart rate.

 You will recline on a recliner, but there will be no mindless flipping through magazines.
 You have a job to do: you will be asked to record every movement the baby makes.
 You can hold a clicking device (like a buzzer on Jeopardy) in your hand; every time you feel the baby move, you will click it.
 However, other fetal monitors may work differently.